alex-tudosan/kyverno-postgresql-testing/SIMPLE_GUIDE.md

 ```

 **What should happen:**
-- Script will ask if you want to keep or delete the computers and database
+- Script will ask if you want to keep or delete the nodes and database
 - Choose "delete" to save money
-- Computers and database will be removed from your cloud account
+- Nodes and database will be removed from your cloud account

-**What to check:** Run `kubectl get nodes` - should show no computers (or an error saying no cluster).
+**What to check:** Run `kubectl get nodes` - should show no nodes (or an error saying no cluster).

 ## What Each Test Does (All 19 Tests Explained)